spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/4-data-flow-spring-batch.md

 ### Reviewing the Job Execution

 Now that we have successfully launched the task, we can check the status of the job that was executed by the application.
-To view the job executions, click the Jobs tab on the left hand side of the UI.
-The following image shows the Batch Job Executions view:
+To view the job executions, click the **Job executions** tab on the left hand side of the UI.
+The following image shows the **Jobs** view:

 ![Job executions](images/SCDF-batch-jobs-execution.png)

 Now that we can view our job executions, we can dig in to the detail for each job execution.
-You can do so by clicking the `billrun` link on our job execution, which shows the details of that job execution, as the following image shows:
+You can do so by clicking the `Execution ID` link on our job execution, which shows the details of that job execution, as the following image shows:

 ![Job execution detail](images/SCDF-batch-execution-detail.png)